hbctraining/variant_analysis/lessons/variant_filtering.md

 #### Editing variant filtering script to include LCR filtering

-In order to remove the LCRs from the VCF file, we will be using `SnpSift`, which is part of the [`SnpEff and SnpSift suite`](http://pcingola.github.io/SnpEff/) of tools.
-We will be later be using `SnpEff` to annotate our variants and `SnpSift` to priotize our variants, but for now were are going to focus on using the `intervals` command build into `SnpSift`.
+In order to remove the LCRs from the VCF file, we will once again be using `SnpSift`.
+We will be discussing `SnpSift` at length in the variant prioritization steps later, but for now were are going to focus on using the `intervals` command build into `SnpSift`.
 Let's go back to our scripts directory and edit our variant filtering script.

 ```
 cd ~/variant_calling/scripts/